hipremsoni/CODTECH_TASK2/README.md

 - Vulnerability: Lack of encryption exposes sensitive information.

 ## Conclusion
-- Web Application Penetration Testing is critical for detecting and addressing security flaws in web applications.
-- By performing thorough testing and providing remediation recommendations, we can enhance the security posture of web applications and protect them from potential attacks.
+- Web Application Penetration Testing is essential for identifying and fixing security vulnerabilities in web applications.
+By conducting thorough tests and providing remediation recommendations, we can significantly improve the security of web applications and protect them from potential attacks.